Ofwakanda/Asset-Curator/README.md

-# Derivative Control System
+## DAO Governance

-The Derivative Control System (DCS) evaluates and governs the originality, authenticity, and derivative status of NFTs and iNFTs within the ecosystem.
+The DAO governs the originality, authenticity, and derivative status of NFTs and iNFTs within the ecosystem.
 It ensures that only unique, innovative, or sufficiently transformed digital assets are allowed to participate in advanced features like fusion, verified reminting, and branding.

-4. Verified Founder Remint System

-To allow original creators to remint existing collections or individual collectibles without altering value, embedding Asset Curator authenticity, and joining the ADEX database.

-On-chain Brand Registry:
-Attach the ADEX brand as a seal of authenticity and originality to verified reminted collections.

-Preserve Legacy Value:
-Remint without disrupting ownership history or price charts by retaining original token IDs, contract ancestry, and provenance data.

-Integrate with ADEX Engine:
-Reconstructed collections gain access to the full ADE stack: store, burn, merge, originality scoring, and AI metadata augmentation.

-How it works.

-1. Creator verifies contract ownership (via wallet signature)

-2. Submits collection for originality scanning

-3. If passed:

-Marked as ADEX-Branded

-Mint-Type: Rebuild

-Included in searchable registry

-4. If failed:

-Blocked from reminting

-Flagged as non-original or low-quality derivative Characters

-Benefits for Founders:

-Rebuild & Evolve:
-Update metadata, visuals, and on-chain capabilities for modern standards without breaking the legacy ecosystem.

-AI Enhancements:
-Option to convert static assets into iNFTs or add dynamic AI layers via 0G Oracle AI tools.

-Derivative Control:
-Prevent unauthorized forks and fakes by establishing on-chain branded authority tied to founder wallet.

-5. Onchain Branding System
-Every NFT or iNFT minted via ADEX is authenticated with cryptographic, verifiable originality markers.
+At the heart of this vision is a DAO that empowers creators, collectors, and builders to actively participate in shaping the platform’s originality standards, AI policies, and lifecycle management rules for NFTs and iNFTs.

-Core Branding Elements:
+## Core Principles

-i.
-Provenance Hash
-Cryptographically ties the asset to its origin.

-Combines metadata, mint wallet, and timestamp into an immutable hash.

-ii.
-ADEX Contract Signature
-ADEX’s minting contract signs each NFT/iNFT at the point of creation.

-Verifies authenticity and protocol compliance.

-iii.
-Originality Score (0–100)
-Derived from the Derivative Control System.

-Determines branding level and eligibility for platform features.

-Benefits of Onchain Branding:

-Trusted Marketplace Interoperability
-Branded NFTs/iNFTs are more likely to be accepted or highlighted on third-party marketplaces due to verifiable authenticity.

-Fusion Eligibility
-Only ADEX-branded assets can participate in merge functions and iNFT hybrid creation.

-Avatar Protocol Whitelisting
-Enables branded assets to be integrated into avatar systems (on-chain identity, social metaverse, AI companions).

-Anti-Fraud Layer
-Protects collectors from derivative fakes and unauthorized mint copies.

-6. Governance & DAO Vision

-The ADEX ecosystem will transition toward decentralized governance by enabling the community to actively participate in maintaining originality, shaping AI policy, and guiding platform evolution.

-Key Components

-i.
-Public Registry of Flagged/Rejected Assets
+1. All originality scores, mint permissions, and derivative approvals will ultimately be governed by DAO participants rather than a centralized entity.

+2. Users gain the ability to challenge or defend originality scores, fusions, or flagged assets through on-chain dispute mechanisms.

+3. The DAO votes on key upgrades to AI models, originality algorithms, fusion mechanics, and eligibility criteria for platform privileges.

+4. Every moderation action, challenge, or governance decision is publicly auditable and cryptographically recorded on-chain.
-Transparent Ledger: Every NFT/iNFT flagged as “Inspired” or “Duplicate” is listed in a public on-chain registry.

-Metadata Access: Includes asset score, failure criteria, contract ancestry, and reason for rejection.
+5. Every NFT/iNFT flagged as “Inspired” or “Duplicate” is listed in a public on-chain registry, this also ncludes asset score, failure criteria, contract ancestry, and reason for rejection.

-Educational Use: Helps creators understand originality standards.

-ii.
-Community-Based Originality Challenge System

 Dispute Mechanism: Creators or users can challenge originality scores via DAO proposals.